 Particles produced by protons colliding at 14 TeV center of mass energy travel approximately at the speed of light inside the ATLAS detector.
 The time needed by primary particles to cover the distance from the interaction point to the front side of LUCID in a straight line is about 56 ns.
 For geometrical reasons, the time of arrival of secondaries is expected to be longer since they travel longer paths before hitting the LUCID volume.
 This is especially true for secondary particles hitting the side or the back of the volume.
-The time of flight of particles reaching the LUCID volume is shown in Figure 16.
+The time of flight to the LUCID volume of all particles and those which are detected are shown in Figure 20 and Figure 21.